One unit of credit equals four semester hours.

 ECO 492/292 Independent Study

 Reading and research open to juniors and seniors majoring in economics and other majors who have a background adequate for research on problems with important economic content.
-Approval of the department chair is required.
+Prerequisite: approval of the department chair.

 ECO 495 Honors Independent Research